-Somehow, this is what a lot of us are doing with the less extreme temptations in our lives.
+This is what a lot of us are doing with the less extreme temptations in our lives.
+We keep our distractions close by and ready at any moment.
 Think of the things that distract you, whether that be a game console, an app, a platform, anything.
 Are they still easily accessible to you?
-That's part of the problem.
+That’s part of the problem.

 Rather than try to rely on your discipline to save you from your own vices (which up to this point has failed each and every time), rely on your systems.
-Every night at 9PM, my internet shuts off and I'm no longer able to access the endless array of distractions that might await me on the other side of the screen.
+Every night at 9PM, my internet shuts off (a feature on Google Wifi routers, if you’re curious) and I’m no longer able to access the endless array of distractions that might await me on the other side of the screen.
 I could keep the internet on and try to use my raw willpower to keep myself focused on my writing or work, but why leave it to chance?
-Make it extremely difficult to fail, and you'll fail less: simple!
+Make it difficult to fail, and you’ll fail less: simple!